Penalties of Abduction: Understand Section 366 IPC

 What is a Non-compoundable offence?

-Offences that are not included in the list under Section 320 of the CrPC are non-compoundable.
-A Non-Compoundable offence has an impact on both the private party and society.
+Offences not included in the list under Section 320 of the CrPC are non-compoundable.
+A Non-Compoundable offence impacts both the private party and society.
 Typically, no compromise is allowed while committing a non-compoundable offence.
 Such an offence cannot be compounded, and the Court lacks the jurisdiction to do so.
 Following a thorough trial, the defendant is either found not guilty or guilty, depending on the facts given.

 What is a Cognizable offence?